 Everybody’s hearing is different.
 That’s why we use a number of techniques and the latest technology to allow us to tailor your hearing care to your individual needs.

-Using a tiny camera, we can examine the health of your ear canals and ear drums, ensuring that sound has a clear pathway through to the delicate structures of the middle and inner ears – we will even show you on screen what we’re seeing.
-This will be recorded to help us keep track of any changes in your ear over time.
+Using a tiny camera, they will examine the health of your ear canals and ear drums, ensuring that sound has a clear pathway through the structures of the middle and inner ears – they’ll even show you on screen what they’re seeing.
+This will be recorded to help keep track of any changes in your ear over time.

-When having your hearing aids fitted, we use Real Ear Measurement to account for the individual acoustic characteristics of your ear canals.
-A special microphone analyses the sounds produced by the hearing aids in your ear canal to ensure you are getting the optimum level of amplification.
-And because hearing loss occurs naturally in both ears, we give you two hearing aids, programmed to work together to provide the clearest stereo sound possible.
+Real Ear Measurement is used to account for the individual acoustic characteristics of your ear canals.
+A special microphone analyses the sounds produced by the hearing aids in your ear canal to ensure you’re getting the best level of sound.